What you see: Milky juice coming out of your onion as you chop

 Eat or toss: Eat!
 This is a perfectly fine onion.

-Here’s why you can eat an onion leaking milky juice without worry
+You can eat an onion leaking milky juice — here’s why

 The onion plant’s ancestors likely evolved bulbs to store water and nutrients over the winter and during droughts.
 Fast forward to today, and breeders select for onions that are ever more plump and filled with water, sugars and flavorful compounds.
 What we think of as “layers” of an onion are actually leaves whose primary purpose is storage.